Monday, March 22, 2021

 2. Second, we are going to manage expectations and pace ourselves.

-3. Finally, we are going to learn and work the process of gaining
+3. Finally, we are going to learn and work the process of gaining knowledge and skills.

 As a new wife, I was in love, but I had much to learn about being a good wife.